-- our senior unsecured securities; - effectively subordinated to any of our secured indebtedness, to the extent of the value of the assets securing such indebtedness; - equal in right of payment with all of our existing and future unsecured debt, including the outstanding 2003 notes; - senior in right of payment to all of our future subordinated debt; and - structurally subordinated to all indebtedness and other liabilities of our subsidiaries, including indebtedness under our subsidiaries' notes and credit facilities as well as their trade debt.
+our senior unsecured securities;

+effectively subordinated to any of our secured indebtedness, to the extent of the value of the assets securing such indebtedness;

+equal in right of payment with all of our existing and future unsecured debt, including the outstanding \$1.6 billion 10.250% Senior Notes due 2010;

+senior in right of payment to all of our future subordinated debt; and structurally subordinated to all indebtedness and other liabilities of our subsidiaries, including indebtedness under our subsidiaries' notes and credit facilities as well as their trade debt.

-As of March 31, 2006, the indebtedness and other liabilities of CCH II and its subsidiaries reflected on our consolidated balance sheet totaled approximately \$12.2 billion, and the new notes are structurally subordinated to approximately \$10.2 billion of that amount.
+As of December 31, 2005, the indebtedness of CCH II and its subsidiaries reflected on our consolidated balance sheet totaled approximately \$10.6 billion, and the new notes are structurally subordinated to approximately \$9.0 billion of that amount.